The Biology of RNA polymerase III.

 As populations increase, the need to improve crop yields is becoming increasingly urgent.
-Levels of tRNA can strongly influence growth in some organisms by influencing rates of protein synthesis, but almost nothing is currently known about how tRNA expression is connected to the growth of plants.
-Our project will characterize this fundamental issue to illuminate basic principles of growth control in plant seedlings.
-It will combine molecular biology and genetic approaches to characterize tRNA gene regulation in terms of transcription factors and epigenetic changes.
-It will also test whether raising tRNA expression can stimulate seedling growth.
+Levels of tRNA can strongly impact on growth by influencing rates of protein synthesis, but little is known about how tRNA expression is controlled in plants.
+We are exploring tRNA control in Arabidopsis and in rice, to determine whether crop production might benefit from raising tRNA expression.

 Varshney, D., Vavrova-Anderson, J., Oler, A. J., Cowling, V. H., Cairns, B. R. and White, R. J. (2015) SINE transcription by RNA polymerase III is suppressed by histone methylation but not DNA methylation.
 Nature Comms.
 Doi: 10.1038/ncomms7569